The surprising power of a low-income year

 Register for our upcoming webinar, “The Power of a Low Income Year”

-All of our webinars feature BCG-alum slide decks, helpful PDF handouts and recordings sent to you via email after the session.
+All of our webinars feature BCG-alum slide decks, helpful PDF handouts, and recordings sent to you via email after the session.

 Register to join our session on Tuesday, July 15, 2025, at 9:00 Pacific / 12:00 noon Eastern.

-Opportunities associated with lower tax brackets
+Investing opportunities associated with lower tax brackets

 One reason I love this webinar?
 We don’t just tell you what these opportunities are; we explain how income taxes and capital gains taxes work in the first place, so you have your feet under you when you try to understand these more advanced moves.